Christian left

-The Christian left is a range of Christian political and social movements that largely embrace social justice principles and uphold a social doctrine or social gospel.
+The Christian left is a range of Christian political and social movements that largely embrace social justice principles and uphold a social doctrine or social gospel based on their interpretation of the teachings of Christianity.
 Given the inherent diversity in international political thought, the term Christian left can have different meanings and applications in different countries.
 While there is much overlap, the Christian left is distinct from liberal Christianity, meaning not all Christian leftists are liberal Christians and vice versa.

 In the United States, the Christian left usually aligns with modern liberalism and progressivism, using the social gospel to achieve better social and economic equality.
 Christian anarchism, Christian communism, and Christian socialism are subsets of the socialist Christian left.
-Karl Marx and Friedrich Engels, authors of the Communist Manifesto, both had Christian upbringings.
+Karl Marx and Friedrich Engels, authors of the Communist Manifesto, both had Christian upbringings; however, neither were devout Christians.

 Terminology

 As with any section within the left–right political spectrum, a label such as Christian left represents an approximation, including within it groups and persons holding many diverse viewpoints.
 The term left-wing might encompass a number of values, some of which may or may not be held by different Christian movements and individuals.
 As the unofficial title of a loose association of believers, it provides a clear distinction from the more commonly known Christian right, or religious right, and from its key leaders and political views.
+The Christian left does not hold the notion that left-leaning policies, whether economic or social, stand in apparent contrast to Christian beliefs.